If you or a loved one has liver cancer, you are likely to be very worried about the impact of COVID-19.

 Your hospital team will be able to discuss if it is necessary for you to travel to hospital to receive treatment and will be able to present alternative options to administer treatment if needed.
 These discussions will likely be with a doctor and will be conducted via a consultation via telephone or video conference.
 Some treatment services may be able to be administered at home.
 Your hospital team will discuss if this is necessary based on your individual treatment plan and circumstance.

 Remember - hospitals are increasingly safe places to visit – the number of Covid patients is reducing.
-If your hospital cannot do an appointment virtually – by telephone or video – they will do everything they can to ensure patients are as safe as possible and feel safe when they have to attend.
-Social distancing, strict hygiene and sanitising and using PPE are there to protect patients – from other patients and staff.
+If your hospital will do everything they can to ensure patients are as safe as possible and feel safe when they have to attend.
+Social distancing, strict hygiene and sanitising and using PPE are there to protect patients.
 Increasingly, if you are admitted for a procedure or a treatment, it is very likely you will need to be tested and be shown to be COVID free before the hospital can proceed – with the reassurance that all the patients around you have also been tested and are also COVID free.

 If you have any concerns or questions about attending a hospital appointment, please speak to your hospital team.